Garagist/Garagist.Mjml/README.md

 - `title`: Try to get the property `titleOverride` or `title` from the `documentNode`
 - `debugUrl`: Generates the URL of the current URL for the log output

-Furthermore, various prototypes will be adapted:
+Furthermore, various prototypes will be adopted:

 - `Neos.Neos:ContentCase`
   - Checks if there is a prototype with `.Mjml` (e.g. `Foo.Bar:Content.Text.Mjml`) and outputs it.